Amazon Keeps Logging Me Out – What to Do?

 Keep Me Signed In on Amazon

-You’ve surely seen this option, but you’ve probably overlooked it.
+You’ve surely seen this option, but sometimes, it gets overlooked.
 When you sign in to your Amazon account, there is an option to keep you signed in.
 Just click on the checkbox next to this option on the Amazon login page, and the site will remember this.

 Then you won’t be logged out until you do it willingly, clicking on the log out button.
 Your session won’t last indefinitely, though.
 When this option is enabled, you will be logged about twice a month, approximately every two weeks.
 Also, you will need to enter your password when changing something on your Amazon account.